-33 a.
+a.
 Alternative models to unlimited growth

 Economics should not prioritise economic growth, profit, and consumption, but rather human well-being and welfare.
 The indicators currently used by economists fail to take social and environmental factors into account.
 We therefore think it is time to develop new indicators which factor in environmental degradation and economic inequality.
-The genuine progress indicator (GPI), for instance, measures overall quality of life rather than just economic progress, and takes into account the needs of individuals and their environment.
+The genuine progress indicator (GPI) (see Glossary 75), for instance, measures overall quality of life rather than just economic progress, and takes into account the needs of individuals and their environment.

-A market model creates privately owned and monopolised resources while alternative economic models, such as "doughnut economics", degrowth, and the Economy for the Common Good, provide a system which is sustainable, fair, and just.
+A market model creates privately owned and monopolised resources while alternative economic models, such as "doughnut economics" (see Glossary 41), degrowth (see Glossary 36), and the Economy for the Common Good (see Glossary 44), provide a system which is sustainable, fair, and just.